ConquerLP/Schiemens/README.md

 ## 🧠 Architecture Notes

-- Only AST and tree structures are kept in memory
+- Only Tokens, AST and tree structures are kept in memory
-- Source files, logs, and token streams are file-based
+- Source files, logs are file-based
 - Temporary files are deleted unless `-log` or `-ast` is active
 - Errors from lexer/parser/AST are printed to the console (first 20) and logged